Álvaro Julio Beyra Luarca: Priesthood

-On February 1989, he was invited to join the San Carlos and San Ambrosio Seminary and subsequently was sent to University of Louvain to complete his studies in theology.
-On February 1994, Luarca was ordinated priest by Adolfo Rodríguez Vidal of the Archdiocese of Camagüey.
+In February 1989, he was invited to join the San Carlos and San Ambrosio Seminary and subsequently was sent to University of Louvain to complete his studies in theology.
+In February 1994, Luarca was ordinated priest by Adolfo Rodríguez Vidal of the Archdiocese of Camagüey.
 Afterwards, he was coadjutor of the parish of Nuevitas from 1994 to 2001, parish priest of Vertientes from 2001 to 2003 and of Nuevitas from 2003 to 2007.
 Luarca was in the editorial board of the diocesan magazine Enfoque, of which he was director from 1994 to 2003.
 He presided the diocesan secretariat of culture of Camagüey.

 Bishophood

 On 9 July 2007, Pope Benedict XVI appointed Luarca of the Diocese of Santísimo Salvador de Bayamo y Manzanillo, making him the second bishop ever of the diocese.
-He was consecrated on 25 August 2007 by Dionisio García Carnero, archibishop of Santiago de Cuba.
+He was consecrated on 25 August 2007 by Dionisio García Carnero, archbishop of Santiago de Cuba.

 Luarca presides the National Commission of Youth Pastoral Care of Cuba.
 He had an acute decompensated heart failure in 2015 and was hospitalized due to it.